homanchou/xr/book/build-your-own-webvr-site.md

 ```

 Now if you test this in two browser windows you should see a box appear at the origin when there is a second client connected to the room.
 And the box should disappear when all other clients have disconnected.

 We have a slight problem though, we're not specifying where the box should be drawn so by default it's drawn at the origin.
 Our own camera is not even at the origin, so we're not drawing the boxes at the location where our camera currently is in the shared space.
 What we want is to draw the box at our camera position and if we move our camera the box that represents us should move to the new position.

-## Sharing Movement
+## Sharing Position and Movement

+Right now when we load a room URL, we immediately create the scene and add a camera in the `scene.ts` system.
+Every browser that loads that same room URL creates a camera at exactly the same location so we're all on-top of each other!
+Each user would not be able to see each other because we are all looking out the same way.

+Multiplayer games solve this problem by using a spawn point.
+A spawn point has a position in 3D space, usually located on the ground of some surface.
+Then when a user joins the room, we spawn the user near the spawn point with some randomness in position and maybe orientation too.
+That way when multiple users join the room at the same time they're not as likely to be intersecting with each other.

 ## Persistence of Scene State